Are you ready to get personal?

 Note: Do you want leads that convert?
 Use Leadfeeder's 14-day free trial, and we'll unveil the potential customers hiding in your website data.
 Set up takes five minutes.

-Website personalization offers users (you guessed it) personalized content based on user behavior and demographics, such as location or past purchases.
+The personal website offers users (you guessed it) personalized content based on user behavior and demographics, such as location or past purchases.

 For example, you might personalize a data dashboard to display a customer's name when they log in or showcase content related to a recent purchase.